21 Jun Road trip in Namibia

 For everyone that is planning on flying to Namibia, check out Skyscanner.
 I always book my flights with this search engine as you will find the best flight deals:

 Welcome to little Germany – Swakopmund

 Already on a bus for more than 20 hours I decided that I hadn’t had enough of that. 🙂 About ninety minutes after my arrival in Windhoek, I started my second bus tour of the trip.
 This time I took the Intercape Mainliner to Swakopmund.
 Swakopmund is a tiny, beautiful city on the coastline- about 4 hours by bus from Windhoek.
 Have you ever been to the Baltic Sea in Germany?
 That’s sort of what it looks like in Swakopmund.

-My hostel “Skeleton Backpackers” is located 250m away from the beautiful beachfront.
-Skeleton offers dorms, private and family rooms.
-Continental breakfast and WiFi is included as well.
-They have a beautiful garden area that is perfect for having a Braai in the evening.
+My hostel “Skeleton Beach Backpackers“ is located 250m away from the beautiful beachfront.
+This hostel offers dorms, private and family rooms.
+Continental breakfast and WiFi is included and they have a beautiful garden area that is perfect for having a Braai in the evening.
 Braai?
 Find out what that means here.